 Secured Business Loan Rates in 2026

 The rate you receive depends primarily on: loan-to-value ratio (lower LTV = lower rate), property type and condition, your business’s financial strength, loan amount and term, and whether you take a fixed or variable rate.
-Most banks price secured loans individually – the rates shown on websites are indicative rather than guaranteed.
+Treat every advertised from-rate as a best-case anchor, not a quote – and check the basis, since specialist lenders like Nucleus price per month rather than annually.

 How to Apply for a Secured Business Loan